 Associations for entrepreneurs in the Netherlands

 There are associations for specific branches and special interest groups for young entrepreneurs, female entrepreneurs, or entrepreneurs with a non-Dutch background.
-The Chambers of Commerce provides information in English on such organisations and associations in your area.
+The Chambers of Commerce provides information in English on such organizations and associations in your area.

-Additionally, the governmental website Business.com.nl provides a list with several Dutch organisations which provide information (mostly in Dutch only) for freelancers/self-employed professionals, such as Freelancers Association (for journalists), VZZP (Association of Self-employed Workers Without Employees), Kunstenbond (creative sector), PZO (Platform for Independent Entrepreneurs), and so on.
+Additionally, the governmental website Business.com.nl provides a list with several Dutch organizations which provide information (mostly in Dutch only) for freelancers/self-employed professionals, such as Freelancers Association (for journalists), VZZP (Association of Self-employed Workers Without Employees), Kunstenbond (creative sector), PZO (Platform for Independent Entrepreneurs), and so on.